stratdev3/SimpleW/readme.md

 But sometimes, header cannot be modified by client and passing jwt in the url is the only way.
 Example : internet browser trying to render image from `<img src= />` without javascript.

-In this case, try to forge a specific JWT with role based access limited to the target ressource only and a very short period expiration (see next chapter to get a working example).
+In this case, try to forge a specific JWT with role based access limited to the target ressource only and a very short period expiration (see next chapter to [forge jwt](#forge-jwt)).

 #### Override GetJwt()